tylerdonison/CSE212-Final/1-queues.md

 ## Disney Land: Queues in Action

 An example of this can also be seen in amusement parks, such as Disney Land.
 Every ride in an amusement part typically has a line of people wanting to ride the ride.
 This line is a queue.
-It can be simulated in Python as follows:
+It can be simulated in Python in the following code.
+This code has a loop that will add 0-1 people to the queue, then, if the roller coaster is at the starting position, it will take the first person in the queue and run the ride.
+The ride will run while the queue is potentially being added to.
+The park will eventually close, not allowing more people to queue, and will empty out the queue from the front.

 ```python
 import random